 I opened the door.

 Still, there was no sound.

-Outside, the ground beneath me was already warm beneath my bare feet but my neck was pricked with chills.
+Outside, the ground was warm beneath my bare feet but my neck was pricked with chills.
 I turned the corner, prepared for the worst.

-(The sound dear reader cannot be fully expressed in words.
-Instead, I have described to you what I heard through emotions in closest proximity.)
+(The cry, dear reader, cannot be fully expressed in words.
+Instead, I have described to you what I heard; emotions in their wildest forms)

 The sound!
 Like a gale of wind that strikes you so violently that you breath is taken out of your lungs.
 I found myself clutching my chest, instinctively protecting my beating heart.

 The road from my home goes up a low hill, the old neighborhood stretching for miles in all surrounding directions.
 The banshee as best as I could discern, was near the top of the hill, though her voice echoed all around me.

 A shadowy figure cowering in terrible sadness.
 Stooped over, her dark hair covered her face from my view.